x-technology/PizzaScript/pizzascript.md

 ### Generics

-We declare and reserve generics functionality without description.
+We declare and reserve generics functionality for the future without description and obligations.

 ### White space